vinitngr/vinitngr/README.md

   Making computers do things so I don’t have to.
 </p>
 <p align="center">
   ~120 WPM.
-Mostly used to delete bugs faster.
+Mostly to guide the AI fixing my bugs :)
 </p>